gmuraleekrishna/semantic-segmentation/README.md

 The reference paper [1] can be found at https://arxiv.org/pdf/1511.00561.pdf

-SegNet-like because the Maxpooling indices are not shared to decoder.
+SegNet-like because the Maxpooling indices are not shared with decoder.

 Use KITTI semantic segmentation dataset and create following folder structure